yairEO/tagify/README.md

 tagify.on('keydown', onTagifyKeyDown)

 function onTagifyKeyDown(e){
-  if( e.key == 'Enter' &&         // "enter" key pressed
+  if( e.detail.event.key == 'Enter' &&  // "enter" key pressed
       !tagify.state.inputText &&        // assuming user is not in the middle or adding a tag !tagify.state.editing             // user not editing a tag ){
     setTimeout(() => formElm.submit())  // put some buffer to make sure tagify has done with whatever, to be on the safe-side }